 The Ballard HS PTSA is run by volunteers that donate their time to help promote and support the social, emotional, and academic well-being of all students.

 The work we do raises funds to run programs that provide academic opportunities, teacher and staff support, and backing for student activities.
 You can make a difference!
+We need your voice!